-DEFINITIONS In this part: 77 "bicycle" means any cycle propelled by human muscular (a) power on which a person may ride regardless of the number of wheels the cycle may have; "e-bicycle" means a bicycle that is equipped with an (b) electric motor; "e-scooter" means a vehicle that: (c) consists of a footboard mounted on two or three (i) wheels with a long steering handle; and (ii) is permitted to operate on a highway under the Traffic Safety Act, RSA 2000, c T-6; "motor vehicle" has the same meaning as defined in the (d) Traffic Safety Act, RSA 2000, c T-6; "off-highway vehicle" has the same meaning as defined (e) in the Traffic Safety Act, RSA 2000, c T-6; and (f) "vehicle" has the same meaning as defined in the Traffic Safety Act, RSA 2000, c T-6.
-SIDEWALKS A person must not ride a bicycle, e-bicycle, or e-scooter on a 78 (1) sidewalk.
-Subsection (1) does not apply to a shared pathway or persons (2) aged 16 years and under.
-TRANSIT SPACES 79 A person must not ride a bicycle, e-bicycle, e-scooter, inline skates, roller skates, or skateboard, or any similar device, on a transit vehicle or in a transit station, except on a shared pathway.
+DEFINITIONS 77 In this part: (a) power cle" means any cycle propelled by human muscular on which a person may ride regardless of the er of wheels the cycle may have; (b) cycle " means a bicycle that is equipped with an ic motor; (c) "e-sco oter" means a vehicle that: (i) consists of a footboard mounted on two or three wheels with a long steering handle; and (ii) is permitted to operate on a highway under the Traffic Safety Act , RSA 2000, c T-6; (d) or vehicle" has the same meaning as defined in the c Safety Act , RSA 2000, c T-6; (e) ighway vehicle" has the same meaning as defined Traffic Safety Act , RSA 2000, c T-6; and (f) cle" has the same meaning as defined in the Traffic Act , RSA 2000, c T-6.
+SIDEWALKS 78 (1) - , roller st not ride a bicycle, e-bicycle, e-scooter, in-line skates, or skateboard, or any similar device, on a (2)) does not apply to a shared pathway or persons and under.
+TRANSIT SPACES 79 skates , roller st not ride a bicycle, e-bicycle, e-scooter, inline skates, or skateboard, or any similar device, on a e or in a transit station, except on a shared pathway.
+INDOOR PUBLIC SPACES 80 skates st not ride a bicycle, e-bicycle, e-scooter, inline skates, or skateboard, or any similar device, in an space.
+PARKS 81 (1) A pers son mus st not operate an off-highway vehicle in a park.
+(2) - st not operate or park a motor vehicle in a park badway or designated parking area.